esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 # A Brief Overview

-Data in Mongoose is either transient or persistent:
+Data in MongooseIM is either transient or persistent:

-* **transient**: session data, stream management data, and other in-memory data.
+* **transient**: volatile data changing often, such as session data, stream management data, and other in-memory data.
+These don't need any backup, since after a potential failure, they will naturally rebuild as clients reconnect.
-* **persistent**: roster items, credentials, and chat archives.
+* **persistent**: long-lived data, such as roster items, credentials, and chat archives.
+These absolutely need regular and tested backups.

 # Choosing a database for MongooseIM